-A target implicitly terminates the active tasks in three cases due to iSCSI protocol dynamics:
+A target implicitly terminates the active tasks due to iSCSI protocol dynamics in the following cases:

-- a) When a connection is implicitly or explicitly logged out with the reason code of "Close the connection" and there are active tasks allegiant to that connection. - b) When a connection fails and eventually the connection state times out (state transition M1 in Section 7.2.2 State Transition Descriptions for Initiators and Targets) and there are active tasks allegiant to that connection. - c) When a successful Logout with the reason code of "remove the connection for recovery" is performed while there are active tasks allegiant to that connection, and those tasks eventually time out after the Time2Wait and Time2Retain periods without allegiance reassignment. - d) When a connection is implicitly or explicitly logged out with the reason code of "Close the session" and there are active tasks in that session.
+a) When a connection is implicitly or explicitly logged out with the reason code of "Close the connection" and there are active tasks allegiant to that connection.

+b) When a connection fails and eventually the connection state times out (state transition M1 in Section 7.2.2 State Transition Descriptions for Initiators and Targets) and there are active tasks allegiant to that connection.

+c) When a successful Logout with the reason code of "remove the connection for recovery" is performed while there are active tasks allegiant to that connection, and those tasks eventually time out after the Time2Wait and Time2Retain periods without allegiance reassignment.

+d) When a connection is implicitly or explicitly logged out with the reason code of "Close the session" and there are active tasks in that session.

-If the tasks terminated in the above cases a), b) and c)are SCSI tasks, they must be internally terminated with CHECK CONDITION status with a sense key of unit attention and ASC/ASCQ values of 0x6E/0x00 (COMMAND TO LOGICAL UNIT FAILED).
-This status is only meaningful for appropriately handling the internal SCSI state with respect to ordering aspects such as queued commands because this status is never communicated back as a terminating status to the initiator.
+If the tasks terminated in the above cases a), b, c) and d)are SCSI tasks, they must be internally terminated as if with CHECK CONDITION status.
+This status is only meaningful for appropriately handling the internal SCSI state and SCSI side effects with respect to ordering because this status is never communicated back as a terminating status to the initiator.
+However additional actions may have to be taken at SCSI level depending on the SCSI context as defined by the SCSI standards (e.g., queued commands and ACA, UA for the next command on the I_T nexus in cases a), b), and c) etc. - see [SAM] and [SPC3]).